loopbackio/loopback-next/docs/site/tutorials/core/index.md

 application, you probably have increasing number of **hmm** moments in deciding between **Be less opinionated** and **Don't repeat yourself**.

-To set foundation to build LoopBack 4, we have developed an extensible and composable core in TypeScript with set of design patterns into the framework to help you create open APIs or applications that are positioned to scale in various perspectives.
+To set a solid foundation to build LoopBack 4, we have developed an extensible and composable core in TypeScript with set of design patterns into the framework to help you create open APIs or applications that are positioned to scale in various perspectives.

 This is a series of tutorials to illustrate how to leverage core modules from